William J. & Jean S. Griswold Scholarship

-The 2017-2018 Griswold Scholarship recipients are Madison Paquette and Brandon Reimers.
-Madison and Brandon are both outstanding students, who are entering their senior year at CSU.
+The 2017-2018 Griswold Scholarship recipients were Madison Paquette and Brandon Reimers.
+Madison and Brandon are both outstanding students, who are now finishing their senior year at CSU.

 Madison is majoring in French Languages, Literatures, and Cultures and minoring in Chinese and Linguistics.
 She has taken CSU history courses in World History and Asian Civilizations.
 She is vice president of the Chinese club, where she organizes club events and participates in traditional dragon dances.
 She studies Korean in her spare time.
 After teaching English in South Korea for a year, she plans to pursue a master’s degree in linguistics or foreign language translation and interpretation.